Excel is one of the readily available tools available for small businesses to visualize data.

 Charts are representations of data that tell a story using symbols.

 No, not all the Excel add-ins are free.
-And this is because add-ins are third-party apps developed by different vendors.
+This is because add-ins are third-party apps developed by different vendors.
 It’s up to the vendor to decide whether the chart add-in for Excel will be free or priced.

 Add-ins, such as ChartExpo, cost about $10 per month.